onokajames96/Harvest-Hub-API/README.md

 For detailed description of this API's endpoints.

     # Product Management

-Below is a summary of the product management routes.
-	- Add a product
+	Add a product
-	- Edit a product
+	Edit a product
-	- View all products
+	View all products
-	- View a product by its ID
+	View a product by its ID
-	- Delete a product by its ID
+	Delete a product by its ID

 For a detailed description of this APS's endpoints.